Kelly Chin, M.D.

 Biography

-Kelly Chin, M.D., is a Professor of Internal Medicine and Director of Pulmonary Hypertension Clinical Research at UT Southwestern Medical Center, and also serves as the Director of the Heart Lung Clinic.
-She specializes in the treatment and research of pulmonary hypertension.
+Kelly Chin, M.D., M.S.C.S., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Pulmonary and Critical Care Medicine.
+She serves as the Director of the Heart and Lung Clinic, and specializes in the treatment and research of pulmonary hypertension.

 She conducts clinical research into pulmonary hypertension treatments, markers of prognosis, and risk factors for the development of pulmonary hypertension.

-Dr. Chin is board certified in pulmonary disease and in critical care medicine by the American Board of Internal Medicine.
+Board certified in pulmonary disease and in critical care medicine by the American Board of Internal Medicine, Dr. Chin joined the UT Southwestern faculty in 2005.

 She has been recognized as a leader in her field, serving on multiple clinical trial steering committees and serving as an Associate Editor for Circulation.
 She has also received several teaching awards, and has been listed consistently on Texas Monthly's "Super Doctors" and D Magazine's "Best Doctors" lists.